fall inside a hole

 The L Limited Express was the name given to some limited express trains run by JNR beginning in 1972.
 The L Limited Express typically had unreserved seats like a regular express train (and unlike regular limited express trains) and was an effort to popularize limited express services.
 By the late 1970s more than 30 Limited Express services ran across Japan, but as the Shinkansen and regular express services expanded in the 1990s the difference between L Limited and regular express trains diminished, and in 2002 JR East began rescheduling L Limited trains as Limited Express trains, with other companies phasing out the L Limited name over the next 15 years.
 By 2018 no trains ran under the L Limited name.

-The L Limited Express was first released individually in 1976 in fourth generation packaging.
+The Plarail L Limited Express was first released individually in 1976 in fourth generation packaging as L特急 L Express.
 The entire train is very nicely molded with separately fitted silvery-grey pantographs, vents, and cabs.
 The use of stickers is simple but very effective.
 End cars of the train have つばめ stickers and "Tubame," presumably an odd Romanization of tsubame, on the front.
-The つばめ (Tsubame or Swallow) line between Tokyo and Kobe station first opened in 1930 and became a limited express service linking up with the Shinkansen when it opened in 1964.
-In 1972 it was rerouted again and became an L Limited Express.
-581 and 583 series trains serviced the lines as represented here in Plarail.
+The つばめ (Tsubame or Swallow) service first began in 1930 on the Tokaido main line between Tokyo and Kobe station, moving west to the Sanyo main line and becoming a limited express service linking up with the Shinkansen when it opened in 1964.
+In 1972 it was rerouted again and became an L Limited Express before the Tsubame.
+485 series trains had several different nose shapes over the years, with the type shown here matching the 581 and 583 series trains that also serviced the lines.

 The power car uses the metal rim-drive gearbox of the older rim-drive era with a front power switch that is bent up nicely to hug the front of the chassis.
 The original rim-drive tires were intact but dry rotted and wrapping them in a layer of heat-shrink tubing as well as replacing the wheel's tires got the engine running nicely again.
 This L Limited Express comes from a 1977 Basic No.3 Set.